flowr-analysis/flowr/wiki/Dataflow Graph.md

 <summary style="color:gray">Dataflow Graph of the R Code</summary>

-The analysis required _1.39 ms_ (including parsing and normalization) within the generation environment.
+The analysis required _1.37 ms_ (incl. parse and normalize) within the generation environment.
 We encountered no unknown side effects during the analysis.